15 Organic SEO Strategies to Get You Started in 2026

 First things first, we need to clarify that “organic SEO” is not a separate idea from “regular” SEO.

-Organic search engine optimization as a whole is aimed at generating traffic from organic channel – i.e. Google Search.
+Organic search engine optimization is aimed at generating traffic from organic search channels, primarily Google search and other search engines.

 It does not include things like paid ad campaigns, and other paid search strategies – as well as black hat SEO.